 I am wonderful and entitled to believe myself wonderful for no other reason than that God made me wonderful.
 Click to tweet.

 Self esteem shop.
-Public domain from Wikimedia Commons.
+Wikimedia Commons.

 Book cover.
 Amazon